Chorzy/EmotionAnalyzer/README.md

 Please read the instructions below alongside the document "ML2_Project_EmotionAnalyzer.pdf" to gain an understanding of the complete scope of the project.

 ## Instructions:
 - This project (Emotion_Analyzer.ipynb) is designed to run on Google Colab.
-Click "open in colab" at the top of the notebook"
+Click "open in colab" at the top of the notebook

 - Recommended Runtime: T4-GPU